This article is part of a larger series on POS Systems.

-- Square: Best overall mobile POS application
+- Square: Best overall POS app for solopreneurs and small businesses

 - Lightspeed: Best for restaurants and stores with complex inventories

-How We Chose the Best Mobile POS Apps
+How We Evaluated Mobile POS Apps

 As often happens when evaluating POS software, Square tops the list.
-In addition to being the best POS system for small businesses, it’s also on lists for POS for restaurants, payment processing, and more.
+In addition to being the best POS app for small businesses, it’s also on lists for POS for restaurants, payment processing, and more.
 Square was built for mobile, and its POS application reflects that focus even as it has grown to encompass brick-and-mortar applications.

 Click through the tabs below for our full evaluation criteria: